 - Cloud backup that does NOT appear as a lettered drive on your PC.

 - Only connect your USB backup drive periodically to backup the latest changes, thus minimizing your chances of having it connected at the exact moment malware would be targeting it.

 - Take system images whenever you make significant changes to your applications.

-My personal choice?
+My personal choice for backup